Aotaola/Spearhead_admin_platform/README.md

 - Robust database built with PostgreSQL
 - Model relationships, including complex one-to-many and many-to-many associations

-The American Family Care administrative staff can seamlessly create, edit, and delete critical information pertaining to their clientele.
+The Spearhead staff can seamlessly create, edit, and delete critical information pertaining to their clientele.
 Additionally, the application maintains an active log of all transactions executed within its framework.

 ## Getting Started